axelarnetwork/axelarjs-sdk/README.md

 ## Overview

-The Axelar JS SDK was created to abstract a set of tools used to make requests into the Axelar Network from a frontend.
+The AxelarJS SDK empowers developers to make requests into the Axelar network from a frontend.

+### Example use case: asset transfer

-One of our early use cases is a simple transfer of crypto assets across any of our supported chains.
+AxelarJS enables the transfer of crypto assets across any blockchain supported by Axelar.

-Day 1, this will include:
+Currently supported assets and chains:

 | Supported Assets  | Supported Blockchain Networks |
 | ------------- | ------------- |
 | <ul><li>Axelar native tokens</li><li>LUNA (Terra native tokens)</li><li>UST (Terra stablecoin)</li></ul> | <ul><li>Avalanche</li><li>Axelar</li><li>Ethereum</li><li>Fantom</li><li>Moonbeam</li><li>Polygon</li><li>Terra</li></ul> |

-The list will continue to grow, as will the use cases of this SDK.
+Axelar will continue to add support for new assets and chains in the future.

 Thank you for your support!

-## Technical Overview
+## Technical overview

-The Axelar JS SDK is an npm dependency that includes libraries that make requests into the Axelar Network.
+The AxelarJS SDK is a `npm` dependency that includes libraries that make requests into the Axelar network.

-- Any request from the JS SDK is routed through a node rest server that redirects requests through a coordinated collection of microservices controlled by Axelar.
+- Any request from the JS SDK is routed through a node REST server that redirects requests through a coordinated collection of microservices controlled by Axelar.
-- These microservices facilitate the relay of cross-chain transactions that run on top of the Axelar Network.
+- These microservices facilitate the relay of cross-chain transactions that run on top of the Axelar network.
-- See diagram below.

 ![Architecture diagram](sdk-diagram.png)

-## Note
-This SDK repo is still in early development, and candidly, Axelar's own webapp has been its only consumer so far.

-***We expect to continue iterating quickly until the ultimate launch, and there are several (potentially breaking) changes in the hopper including
-- requirements for API keys/tokens for SDK consumers
-- other potential refactoring

-Accordingly, please ensure you have the latest and let us know of any issues you encounter using the SDK.

-Either reach out to us directly or file a github issue on the repo.
+## AxelarJS is under active development

+AxelarJS is under active development.
+The API might change.
+Please ensure you pull the latest from this repo post issues to Github.

-## User Access Restrictions
+## User access restrictions

-Users of this API will notice that there is an explicit requirement for frontend users to connect to a Web3 wallet and sign a message with a one-time code with every invocation of getDepositAddress.
+AxelarJS employs security measures to protect our services from abuse.
+Currently every invocation of `getDepositAddress` requires frontend users to connect to a Web3 wallet and sign a message with a one-time code.
 Invocations to the API are also rate limited.
-This is by design and part of a growing list of security measures we have in place to protect our services.

-For API/SDK users, we will eventually implement an API-key mechanism.

-## Onboarding process
-Initially, we are gatekeeping the rollout of this SDK a bit as we work through some kinks.
+In the future AxelarJS will offer API-key authentication for API/SDK users.

+## Early adopter onboarding

-For now, this means that we are whitelisting hosts that can access the APIs and underlying services downstream, i.e. it is restricted by both cryptographic signing and cors settings.
+Access to AxelarJS SDK is currently gated.
+The Axelar team whitelists hosts that can access the API and underlying microservices via cryptographic signatures and CORS.

-So, our proposed process is as follows:
+How to add yourself to the whitelist:

 1. Install and integrate the API, as shown in the `Installation` and `Getting Started` steps below.
-2. Let us know the hostnames you intend to have access the APIs.
-We will add that to our list of approved domains.
+2. Contact the Axelar team [TODO how? email? discord?].
+Tell us the hostnames you intend to have access the API.

-Note: API access will shortly be restricted by API keys
+In the future AxelarJS will switch from a gated whitelist to a API-key system for authentication.

 ## Installation